mattbehan/table_xi_menu_exercise/README.md

 ## README

+### About this app
+* This app was built in Nov 2015, shortly after I graduated dev bootcamp.
+It was modeled after this xkcd comic: https://xkcd.com/287/
+* My solution features two approaches to solve this np-completeness, a memoized bottom up approach and a recursive approach

 ### Usage
-First and foremost, some idiosyncracies about this program:
+You can find the live version of this app at https://warm-taiga-41838.herokuapp.com/ First and foremost, some idiosyncracies about this program:
 If you would like to skip the registration process, use the email "admin@gmail.com" and the password "password" Additionally, currently in materialize the styling for buttons is kind of "overlaid" upon current buttons, so buttons can sometimes seem to not work.
 Make sure to click the text portion of the button, and they always work.